 I have been practicing this technique in some of my recent paintings.
 I try not to overdo it with the palette knife, but rather just use it to accentuate certain areas of importance in my painting or areas which warrant the unique strokes of color only capable of being made with the palette knife.

-In my Sydney Waters painting I use the palette knife for the areas around the edge of the nearest land (my focal point).
+In my Sydney Waters painting, I use the palette knife for the areas around the edge of the nearest land (my focal point).
 The palette knife helps create rough textures on the rocks and add sharpness in contrast to the soft brushwork used in the rest of the painting.

 What can you take away from this?
 Well if you are not using the palette knife at all, then experiment with it and try using it to influence where you want the viewer to look.

 If you use the palette knife already, then I would love to hear your thoughts in the comments.
-Do you use it throughout the whole painting or just in certain situations to compliment the rest of the painting?
+Do you use it throughout the whole painting or just in certain situations to complement the rest of the painting?

 Thanks for Reading!

 Feel free to share with friends.
 If you want more painting tips, check out my fundamentals course.